vyshnovka/23-matches/README.md

 # Tiny games on Prolog

 This repository contains some classic (kinda) board games implemented in Prolog.
+Unless, of course, you can say "some" about "two".

 **Tic-Tac-Toe**